 Here Is One of the Best Places to Live in South America for Expats

-For already a while, southeast Asian hotspots like Chiang Mai (Thailand) and Bali (Indonesia) are on the top list after list of the finest cities for remote workers.
-In a year with enormous economical and social changes, a new serious competitor rises.
+For a while, southeast Asian hotspots like Chiang Mai (Thailand, a spot famous also among expat retirees) and Bali (Indonesia) are on the top list after the list of the finest cities for remote workers.
+In a year with enormous economic and social changes, a new serious competitor rises.
 Right now, this is the first among the best places to live in South America for expats!
 Forget Chiang Mai!

 But… Why some?
 Because this applies only if your income is not in the local currency.